w3c/wot-thing-description/planning/work-items/usability-and-design.md

 TODOs:

-- The use case should be linked to the user stories above.
 - Move the "Process Stakeholder" definitions somewhere:
   - Submitter: People who have submitted the user story, is interested in it and thus wants this story to be succesful.
   - Specification Writers: People from the TF who want to (or can) work on writing the specification text and corresponding resources.